Sruti-Patro/Rock-Paper-Scissors/README.md

 ## 📬 Feedback & Contact

 Have suggestions or found a bug?
 We'd love to hear from you!
-Open an issue on our GitHub repository - []( https://github.com/Sruti-Patro/Rock-Paper-Scissors ).
+Open an issue on our [GitHub repository]( https://github.com/Sruti-Patro/Rock-Paper-Scissors ).

 ## 📜 License